zincbase/zincdb/docs/API Reference.md

 ## `put`

-Create or update a leaf node at a the given path.
+Creates or updates a leaf node at a the given path.

 **Usage**: